 Everyone is talking about King Amazon and I’m with them I love Amazon, but while everyone else is running through the door to buy it up I will probably be watching from the sidelines.
 At least through a few more quarterly earnings.
 Nvidia is the ticket and everyone says it’s getting too overvalued.
 I call bs and say most don’t realize what’s happening in the background.
 I have a sneaky suspicion we will look back five (5) years from now and wish we had mortgaged the house to buy more.
 Yes, this can also be said for Amazon, but just be careful.

 Listen to your gut.
 Don’t listen to the television or really anyone else and always be prepared for the inevitable pullback.
 Read the WSJ and think!
-When I read the article a few months ago in the WSJ about XPO Logistics XPO 60,67 +0,17 +0,28% and how they are going to provide the last mile for Amazon furniture and appliance delivery I immediately thought it was going higher.
+When I read the article a few months ago in the WSJ about XPO Logistics Unfortunately, we could not get stock quote xpo this time. and how they are going to provide the last mile for Amazon furniture and appliance delivery I immediately thought it was going higher.
 That was around a month ago when it was $50.00 per share.
 Yeah, $50.00!
 Wish I had gone with my gut on that one!

 Keep cash on hand and remember one incredibly important rule: if a stock shoots up really hard (which one you own will do this eventually) do not go nuts and convince yourself it will continue higher.
 You sell it, take the gain, and wait.
 Every time I have ever seen anything shoot up hard it fell back down just as hard.
 Understand if it’s really going to go up it will do it gradually.
 When it shoots up you can sell it and just buy it back later after it falls back to Earth…